Sayaka SHOJI

 Kirill Troussov

-Supported and guided by Sir Yehudi Menuhin at a young age, Kirill Troussov is now widely recognised as one of the leading violinists of his generation.
-The international press describes his playing : “…impressive elegance, irreproachable technique, an exceptional musical sensitivity and sonorities of immaculate beauty…” Kirill Troussov is a regular guest in prestigious concert halls and renowned international music festivals all over the world.
+Supported and mentored from a young age by Sir Yehudi Menuhin, Kirill Troussov is now widely recognized as one of the most remarkable violinists of his generation.
+International press describes his playing as “… impressive elegance, flawless technique, exceptional musical sensitivity, and a tone of immaculate beauty….”

-Passion for chamber music and friendship connects Kirill Troussov with artists like Sol Gabetta, Yuja Wang, Daniel Hope, Joshua Bell, Gautier und Renaud Capucon, Yuri Bashmet, Mischa Maisky, Elisabeth Leonskaja, Julian Rachlin, Christian Zacharias und Natalia Gutman.
+His passion for chamber music and his friendships link Kirill Troussov to artists like Sol Gabetta, Yuja Wang, Daniel Hope, Joshua Bell, Gautier and Renaud Capuçon, Yuri Bashmet, Mischa Maisky, Elisabeth Leonskaja, Julian Rachlin, Christian Zacharias, and Natalia Gutman.

-He completed his studies with Zakhar Bron and Christoph Poppen.
-His mentors have been Igor Oistrach, Herman Krebbers und Sir Yehudi Menuhin.
+Kirill Troussov studied with Zakhar Bron and Christoph Poppen.
+His mentors have included Igor Oistrach, Herman Krebbers, and Sir Yehudi Menuhin.

-Kirill Troussov plays the Antonio Stradivari violin “Brodsky” of 1702, on which violinist Adolph Brodsky performed the world premiere of Tchaikovsky’s violin concerto on Dec 4, 1881.
+He plays the Antonio Stradivari “Brodsky” violin from 1702, on which the violinist Adolph Brodsky performed the world premiere of Tchaikovsky’s Violin Concerto on December 4, 1881.

 Web Design : Cereal Concept